osheikh/teetar-totter/README.md

 npm run lint
 ```
 ## Game Controls
 Use the right and left arrow keys to move the falling blocks.
 You can also hover over the blocks to see their weights.

-LIVE DEMO :

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).